A Guide for First Home Buyers

 5 – They get blindsided by how beautiful the furniture looks and how it makes the area feel (It’s called Professional Staging) Look beyond the furniture because come settlement day, the property will be vacant and will feel completely different.

 6 – They don’t arrange a building inspection!
 Why would you spend such a large amount of money on buying a property and discount the $650 it costs to have a professional builder on your side.
 As a professional buyer, there are areas of the house that I cannot see.
 The main two are the subfloor (under the house) and the roof cavity.
 This is where issues can arise, a detailed report with photos can uncover if you’re potentially buying a property with issues.
-You can see an EG of a building report on this page of our website https://www.industryinsider.com.au/first-home-buyers/
+You can see an EG of a building report on our page for first home buyers.

 7 – First Home Buyers often don’t consider the fundamentals of what makes a property a good asset class.
 Land size, location, orientation are the fundamentals that you cannot change.
 The floor plan is also essential and in certain circumstances, can be adjusted.
 Suppose you’re considering buying an inner-city apartment.
 Make sure that you don’t compromise the following items.
 The internal size – The natural Light and the Outdoor space.
 At a minimum, a balcony/terrace, or the best outcome is a courtyard – WHY?
 Because they are not making any more land and we all know that the properties value appreciates over time due to the location of the land, while the building depreciates.
 Here is an apartment we bought for our most recent First Homebuyer. https://www.realestate.com.au/sold/property-apartment-vic-elsternwick-133865466